keybraker/csd-wiki/ΜΑΘΗΜΑΤΑ/ΗΥ-225/cheatsheet.md

 ###### It is more cost-efficient to request more as 4 individual request will take 40ns+40ns+40ns+40ns = 160ns whereas 4 combined will take 40ns+10ns+10ns+10ns = 70ns to be delivered thus increasing the throughput.

 ### Interleaving
-One technique of parallel memory reads/writes is interleaving which is a design made to compensate for the relatively slow speed of dynamic random-access memory (DRAM) or core memory, by spreading memory addresses evenly across memory banks.
+One technique of parallel memory reads/writes is interleaving which is a design made to compensate for the relatively slow speed of dynamic random-access memory (DRAM), by spreading memory addresses evenly across memory banks.
 That way, contiguous memory reads and writes are using each memory bank in turn, resulting in higher memory throughputs due to reduced waiting for memory banks to become ready for desired operations.
 ###### Interleaving is a technique not only used in memories (like SDRAM) but also on PCI-X bus which has made communication between processors-memory-I/O faster and more efficient keeping the bus busy at all times.
 This technique on the bus was called Split Transaction.
 Nowadays networks are used and not busses.

 # I/O